Post-processing of wind gusts from COSMO-REA6 with a spatial Bayesian hierarchical extreme value model: Results

 Following the interpolation of the GRFs, it is possible to estimate spatial fields of the Gumbel parameters of the wind gust distribution.
 Figure~\ref{fig:SpatialPrediction}a and b depict such spatial fields for the location and the scale parameter, including the predictor variables.
 The shown area is a portion of the German North Sea coastline.
 The fields are obtained from \mbox{SpatBHM} by retrieving one representation of the interpolated spatial fields for the coefficients $\mu^{0}$ and $\mu^{2}$ and evaluating \mbox{Eq. (\ref{eq:ConstMod})} for the predictor variables on 15 September 2010, while setting $\Delta z_i \equiv0$.\\ There is a strong contrast between the sea and land surfaces due to the contribution of the covariate variables.
 Both location and scale parameter are estimated higher over land than over the ocean.
 For the scale parameter, this contrast is even more pronounced.
 Apart from the land-sea-difference, the fields look reasonably smooth.
 Although the higher parameter predictions over land appear counterintuitive at first, they are plausible considering that \mbox{SpatBHM} does not predict the gust speed, but $\mathrm{FX}-V_\mathrm{m}$.
 Adding $V_\mathrm{m}$ to the expectation value of the \mbox{SpatBHM} prediction results in overall higher postprocessed gust predictions over the ocean than over land as shown, in Fig.~\ref{fig:SpatialPrediction}c.
 Concluding from this, wind gusts possess considerably less variability over the ocean and are found closer to the mean wind values.
 Therefore, the model parameters are estimated lower.
 Figure \ref{fig:SpatialPrediction}d shows the difference between the $V_\mathrm{max}$ field from COSMO-REA6 and the expectation value of the postprocessed field from \mbox{SpatBHM}.
 In most areas, the correction applied by SpatBHM to the expectation is negative, i.e. reducing the mean wind prediction.
 Only two regions display a positive correction, namely the northern depicted part of the ocean and two intricate bays (Jade bight, Weser estuary), which are standing out.
-This difference compared to the surrounding area could stem from the land-sea representation in COSMO-REA6.\\
+This difference compared to the surrounding area comes from the interpolation of land-area location parameters, that are higher than location parameters over sea.
+Simultaneously, $V_\mathrm{m}$ is higher over the bay areas due to reduced roughness.
+The combination of these two factors leads to the distinctly positive correction.
+However, as we do not have any verifying observations over the ocean we refrain from making any statements about the accuracy of this correction.
+Nevertheless, including the land-sea-mask as spatial predictor can be a useful addition for \mbox{SpatBHM} in the future.\\